mkstp/negotiations-semantic-analyzer/README.md

 > the app uses this [parser module](/src/fathom_preprocessor.py) to prep the file for parameterization.
 Best before date: 1/13/2025

 4. Open terminal from the root folder and run *python src/app.py*
-4. Follow the link and use the 'Drag and Drop' button and select 'your_transcript.txt'
+4. Follow the link and use the 'Drag and Drop' button then select 'your_transcript.txt'
-5. Wait between 15s to few minutes (this may take longer if your are downloading ai models for the first time)
+5. Wait between 15s to a few minutes (may take longer if you're downloading AI models for the first time)
 6. 'your_transcript.json' will be saved in the same directory
 7. Results of conversation should be visualized